+The event is under investigation by specialists and has not yet been accepted.
 The risk is fully reinsured, and in the event the claim is accepted and becomes payable, there will be no impact on net income or net assets of the Company.

-No claim expense, reinsurance revenue, claim payable and reinsurance receivable have been recorded in the financial statements.
+No claim expense, reinsurance revenue, claim payable and reinsurance receivable have been recorded in the financial statements, except ex-gratia payments from reinsurers to the insured party recorded as claims expense paid and reinsurance income received.